Lone Wolf McQuade: Filming

 stumbling around like little old men."

-Carradine said Steve Carver was "probably the best director Chuck has ever had" adding that:

-Chuck had a feeling when I was working with him, that he wanted to be a better actor.
-At one point, when we were working on the fight, I got close to him, and I said.
-This is really right man, puttin' your face in the dirt.’
-And he looked at me, you know, and he didn’t expect that from me.
-And we got to be buddies.
-For just that period.
-I don’t hang around with Chuck.
-Chuck mainly doesn’t like to work with co-stars.
-His movies are all solo movies.In an interview in 2020, Steve Carver said Chuck Norris was "easy to work with".
+In an interview in 2020, Steve Carver said Chuck Norris was "easy to work with".
 He added that athletes "think differently than trained theatre actors.
 If you block a scene with an athlete, if you ask an athlete to move from point A to B, or to pick up something, or do anything, he will do these movements mechanically.
 Which is not a bad thing, because with every rehearsal the movement becomes more fluid.
 Whereas a theatre actor will project their movements and their dialogue.
-It’s a stage to them.
-That’s the difference.
+It's a stage to them.
+That's the difference.
 Chuck was a little bit stiff in An Eye For An Eye.
 He became looser in Lone Wolf McQuade.
 After that he became better with every picture he did."

 Release

 Rating

 The film was originally rated "R" but Chuck Norris appealed the decision to the MPAA and succeeded in getting the film rated PG.

 "This is the second time I've appealed," said Norris.
 "They gave Good Guys Wear Black an R, but I persuaded them to make it a PG.
 My argument was the strong, positive image I project on the screen.
 The word karate, unfortunately, connotes violence to many people.
 Actually, it's a means of avoiding violent situations, and a form of defense if you have no choice and you're backed into a corner....
 My films are very similar to the John Wayne movies of the '40s.
 He'd go in a bar and Jack Palance would pick a fight with him, and then Wayne would take out half the saloon.
 It's the same theme: A man is pushed into a situation where he has to resort to violence."